KasparasMasiukas/rusty-reckoning/README.md

 ### Assumptions
 * Input CSV parsing is strict - any malformed records or invalid data will cause the runner to return with error, and the program to exit with code 1. (`test_invalid_csv`)
+  * That said, dispute/resolve/chargeback transactions with amounts are accepted - the amounts are simply ignored. (`test_dispute_with_amount`)
 * Deposit and withdrawal transaction amounts must be positive (>0), otherwise the transaction is rejected. (`test_deposit_non_positive_amount`, `test_withdrawal_non_positive_amount`)
 * When parsing amounts, we round down to 4 decimal places.
 E.g. input amount 0.123499999 will be parsed as 0.1234. (`test_rounds_to_4_decimal_places`)
 * Only deposits can be disputed. (`test_dispute_resolve_chargeback_only_for_deposits`)